gracenak/gracenak.github.io/_posts/2020-07-18-musician_learning_to_code.markdown

 ---

 I have spent my whole life devoting myself to music.
 From the age of 5, I have spent countless hours practicing the violin, rehearsing, and performing.
 Music has been my lifelong passion but has limited my time and energy to other interests and hobbies.
-The path to becoming a professional musician has been an arduous road of love, sweat, and tears but continues to be a devotion worthy of its time.
+The path to becoming a professional musician has been an arduous road of love, sweat, and tears but has continued to be a devotion worthy of its time.
 So, why have I decided to venture into the world of coding?

 I am a 30 year old, classically trained musician.
 In addition to being a performer, I teach music privately and at the public schools.
 At the height of the COVID-19 pandemic, the symphony was shut down and the schools were closed.
 I was no longer able to perform and I was no longer able to go into the schools to teach my students.
 Life as we knew it had become a virtual reality.